This library provides a Swift wrapper for the popular Highlight.js code highlighting utility.

 highlighter.setTheme("atom-one-light")

-You can also apply your chosen font at this time too, or use the default: 14pt Courier.
+You can also apply your chosen font at this time too in place of the default: 14pt Courier.

 highlighter.setTheme("atom-one-light",